plandes/deepnlp/doc/md/clickbate.md

 # Clickbate Example

-This example provides a good starting point since it only contains code to parse the [clickbate corpus].
+This example provides a good starting point since it only contains code to parse a [corpus].
 It also shows how to use your own model your own data by synthesizing a positive and negative dataset sources in to one, which is provided in the [only source code] file for the project (excluding the entry point [harness.py] script).